AtocM/flutter-camera-memory/README.md

 A Flutter plugin for iOS and Android allowing access to the device cameras.

+*Note*: This plugin is still under development, and some APIs might not be available yet.
+We are working on a refactor which can be followed here: [issue](https://github.com/flutter/flutter/issues/31225)

 ## Features:

 * Display live camera preview in a widget.